Anuj040/seqgen/README.md

 * By default images are not saved for *generate_numbers_sequence* function.
 Only done if an output directory is provided as an argument.
 This is done keeping with a view to extend its usage, if need be, where saving the image is not necessarily required.
     * However, for the _API_ saving the images is the default behaviour, as per the requirements of the assignment.
 * For saving and resizing images *Pillow* is used.
 Other choice I had was OpenCV.
 But *OpenCV* has a tendency to throw very cryptic errors sometimes, so decided on *Pilllow*.
 * For image augmentations, I have implemented custom functions for noise and affine augmentation.
 Usually, I will use a public module like *imgaug* or *opencv* however, I recently moved to Apple M1 and it is facing a lot of issues with the installation of various libraries.
 So, for this project, I decided to skip with the standard libraries.
-If I necessarily need to do that, I believe I could do that using a docker container but I have not tested it on my maachine, so ca't be certain.
+If I necessarily need to do that, I believe I could do that using a docker container but I have not tested it on my machine, so can't be certain.
 * Augmenting a 'single digit image' versus augmenting the 'sequence image'.
 Whenever possible, go for the latter to decrease the number of *augmenter* function.
 * For the DataGenerator class, whether to inherit from *generate_numbers_sequence()* or *generate_phone_numbers()*.
 Chose the latter, as at the current stage, with no particular end task in sight, *generate_phone_numbers()* provides an easier implementation for data batches.

-**Attention details for packaging**
-* Rename folders and files to meet the naming requirements
-* Include __init__.py files
+* Final output of the model: LSTM(_n_ units) versus _n_ dense layers, where _n_ is the sequence length.
+Now, in principle, the presence of a digit at a given place is independent of the digit at the preceding place.
+However, we use the same latent features to predict the whole sequence, therefore, a given prediction should be aware of the digits predicted prior.
+This is to enable the adjustment of the attention on the latent features accordingly.
+    * Just for completeness, I tested replacing the LSTM layer with a single Dense layer of _n_ units (rest of the model architecture kept same) and the performance was significantly worse.
+Infact, it predicted pretty much the same digit (except the leading "0") for all the positions.
+* Given the simplicity of the **MNIST digits**, for the *core section* of the model architecture, I thought a simple series of fully connected (FC) layers should suffice.
+However, on testing a convolution layer (+ FCs) based core performed better than just a bunch of FC layers.
+One possible reason is, of course, the sequence nature (+ augmentations) of the images imply that the dataset is not simple anymore.

 ### Pending Imporvements/Features
-* Download progress bar for data being downloaded from internet
+* Progress bar for data download from the internet
 * Would like to include more augmentations but due to Apple M1 issue mentioned above, for now I have given up on that.
 * spacing

-Points
-Having Unittests/github actions continuosly helped me catch bugs introduced with various changes.
+* Multiple worker training: _"RuntimeError: Your generator is NOT thread-safe"_.
+Need to work on this, though at the moment I do not have much experience in this.
+* In the current structure, setting "seed" for the data generator is generating the same batche over and over.
+Will need to fix that for proper evaluation of the model performance.
+* Right now, in this crude form of the model architecture, the accuracy of the predicted digits is barely hitting 16%, so I plan to further look into what possible measures (training strategies or architecture changes) can be made to optimize the model performance.
+* Implement *spacing range* parameter in the original _generate numbers sequence_ and _generate phone numbers_ functions.
+At the time of submission, I still had not received clarification for this argument, so could not do it.